Palmieri's OT winner lifts Isles by Penguins 4-3 in Game 1 - WTMJ

 AP Sports Writer

-Palmieri knocked a fluttering puck past Tristan Jarry 16:30 into overtime to give the Islanders a 4-3 victory over Pittsburgh in Game 1 of their first-round series on Sunday.
+PITTSBURGH (AP) — Kyle Palmieri’s second goal of the game 16:30 into overtime lifted the New York Islanders to a 4-3 victory over the Pittsburgh Penguins in Game 1 of their first-round series on Sunday.

-The Long Island native collected a pass from Jean-Gabriel Pageau near the goal line and lifted it over Jarry’s left shoulder as New York beat the Penguins for the first time in five tries at PPG Paints Arena this season.
+Palmieri collected a pass from Jean-Gabriel Pageau near the goal line and lifted it over Tristan Jarry and into the net as New York beat the Penguins for the first time in five tries at PPG Paints Arena this season.

-“I was brought here to try to help this team win,” Palmieri said.
-“Obviously, it’s just one game.
-Tomorrow, we’ll get back to work and get ready for Game 2.
-But it’s nice to start off on the right foot.”

 Pageau and Brock Nelson also scored for the Islanders.
-Rookie goaltender Ilya Sorokin made 39 saves in his playoff debut and New York handed Pittsburgh its 10th loss in the franchise’s last 11 postseason games.
+Rookie goaltender Ilya Sorokin made 39 saves in his playoff debut and New York handed Pittsburgh its 10th playoff loss in the franchise’s past 11 postseason games.

 Game 2 is Tuesday night in Pittsburgh.